 Hong Kong Disneyland announced it will close yet again due to the widespread Omicron variant and stricter COVID-19 guidelines from the Hong Kong local government.

-- The validity date for Magic Access Memberships will also be extended.
+- The validity date for Magic Access Memberships will also continue to be extended.

 - Hong Kong Disneyland park will be closed temporarily from January 7 – January 20, 2022 this now marks the park’s fifth closure during the pandemic, most recently being a brief closure in November 2021.